 - While the milk is barely simmering, add in the dough crumble a spoonful or two at a time and whisk to combine.
 Once all the dough has been incorporated into the milk, allow cooking for a further 5 to 10 minutes , whisking or stirring occasionally.

-- Once the melkkos has cooked, turn off the heat and allow it and for 5 minutes before serving with a healthy sprinkling of cinnamon sugar and a pat of butter.
+- Once the melkkos has cooked, turn off the heat and allow it and for 5 minutes before serving with a sprinkling of cinnamon sugar and a pat of butter.

 Notes